About Us: HISTORY

 Message from Health through Walls' Founder & President, John P. May, MD

-Since 2001, Health through Walls (HtW) has built a team of experts, volunteers and staff to provide technical assistance and direct services to the prison health program of many low-income countries.
-We have active programs in Haiti, Dominican Republic, Jamaica, Democratic Republic of Congo, and Malawi.
-We have provided consultation and support to the prison systems of Tanzania, Rwanda, Kenya, South Africa, Ghana and Romania.
+Since 2001, Health through Walls (HtW) has built a team of experts, volunteers and staff to provide technical assistance and direct services to the prison health program of many developing countries.
+We have active programs in Haiti, Dominican Republic, Jamaica, and Malawi.
+We supported a program inside a prison in GOMA in the Democratic Republic of Congo; provided consultation and support to the prison systems of Tanzania, Rwanda, Kenya, South Africa, Ghana, Mozambique and Romania.
 Due to our unique experience, expertise, and successes, requests for assistance have been received from nations across the world.
 We are building partnerships and increasing our capacity to respond.

 We partner with universities, medical and nursing schools, international and local not-for-profits (NGOs) and government offices, individual medical professionals, and UNAIDS to further the medical, legal and human rights of prisoners, and to assist in oversight and analysis of our work providing health care to prisoners.

 We work with corrections administrations, the United Nations Department of Peace Keeping Operations and U.S Department of State for better prison healthcare operations.
 The goal always remains to create sustainable and replicable health care services within each country.

 We value the support of our colleagues at the American Correctional Association and International Corrections and Prison Association.
 In 2010, Iota Theta Phi Fraternity® joined us to bring more volunteers and talent.